[ admissions ]

 We require transcripts from all universities and conservatories that you have attended or are currently attending.
 We must have a transcript from your current school.
 An unofficial transcript can be uploaded to your online application.
 If you are offered a live audition, we will require official transcripts to be mailed from your schools in a sealed envelope.
 All transcripts must be in English.
 Final transcripts must be translated into English by a certified translator.

-The TOEFL is required for applicants whose first language is not English Minimum Score Requirement: 86 internet, 227 computer, or 567 paper ETS Institution Code: 3992 ETS Department Code: none required It is possible to be offered a live audition with a score below the minimum.
+The TOEFL is required for applicants whose first language is not English Minimum Score Requirement: 86 internet, 227 computer, or 567 paper.
+The minimum TOEFL score for AD applicants is 80.
+ETS Institution Code: 3992 ETS Department Code: none required It is possible to be offered a live audition with a score below the minimum.
 However, Yale School of Music will not extend an offer of admission to any student who has not met our TOEFL requirement before March 1.

 You may request a TOEFL waiver if you have studied at English-speaking institutions full-time for six (6) years or more.
 This means six years prior to beginning school at Yale.
 Waiver requests should be made online as part of the online application and include: